BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >A reflection on the beginning cannot be performed at the beginning, but only by the help of a theory that has already established sufficient complexity. -- {% cite luhmann:1988 %}

 Starting from this assumption, Luhmann reformulates Kant's question of the possibility of cognition to the question of how systems can **uncouple** themselves from their environment.
-For him, closure, i.e. uncoupeling, is only possible by a systems's production of its own operations and by its reproduction within the network of its recursive anticipations and resources.
+For him, closure, i.e. uncoupling, is only possible by a systems's production of its own operations and by its reproduction within the network of its recursive anticipations and resources.
 Thus, cognition is manufactured and is a self-referential process.
 It deals with an external world that remains unknown thus cognition has to come to see that it cannot see what it cannot see.
 One could say that reality remains as an ineradicable *blind spot*.